-Here, let’s take a look at Tanabata, the origin and history of this festival, Tanabata decorations, ways to celebrate and different events you don’t want to miss this year!
+Here, let’s take a look at Tanabata, the origin and history of this festival, Tanabata decorations, ways to celebrate, and different events you don’t want to miss this year!

-When is Tanabata Festival?
+When is the Tanabata Festival?

 Tanabata When is Tanabata

-According to the lunar calendar, which is based on the movement of the moon, the seventh day is always half a month.
-The moon also sets in the west at around 22:00-23:00 (*times may vary slightly depending on the region), so it’s a day when the Milky Way is clearly visible at midnight.
+The festival used to be held on 7th July of the lunar calendar but is now around early to late August.
+According to the lunar calendar, based on the movement of the moon, the seventh day is always half a month.
+The moon sets in the west at around 22:00-23:00 (times may vary slightly depending on the region), so it’s a day when the Milky Way is clearly visible at midnight.

 It is said that if it rains, the Milky Way cannot be crossed.
 Because of that, many people hang teru teru bozu, which literally means “shine shine monk”.
 A teru teru bozu is a small traditional handmade doll made of white paper or cloth.
 Japanese people hang them outside their windows to hope for sunny weather.
+This practice is often depicted in Japanese anime.

 Nowadays, according to the new calendar, 7th July is in the middle of the rainy season in much of Japan.
 On a very rough average, the chance of clear skies is around 30%.
-However, there are still legends in the Tokai region and Yamaguchi prefecture, for example, that it is better luck if it rains.
+However, there are still legends in the Tokai region and Yamaguchi Prefecture, for example, that it is better luck if it rains.

-History and origin of Tanabata
+History and Origin of Tanabata

 Tanabata History